nu1504ta0609sa0902/CYD_practice_projects/README.md

 * https://youtu.be/ynHcOtYNopg - Add Custom Fonts and use it.
 * https://youtu.be/NRyf-t-fDvw - Add Bitmap Image and edit Fonts.
 * https://youtu.be/DzZw5u51wGw - Keyboard and Text Area
+* https://youtu.be/1fPoUCFtaY0 - Animation with Slider and Bar

 # CYD setup details available at RandomNerdTutorials
 ESP32-2432S028R Cheap Yellow Display LVGL example with EEZ Studio.